Hamiltonian Simulation by Qubitization: Operator Function Design on a Quantum Signal Processor

 \section{Operator Function Design on a Quantum Signal Processor}

-The purpose of the quantum signal processor is to transform the signal $\hat{H}$ into any desired target operator $f[\hat{H}]$ -- the observable transformations and quantum signal processing problems.
-We present a systematic framework that furnishes the optimal complexity and a concrete procedure for almost any $f$ and show how an exact connection is made between query complexity and the theory of best function approximations with polynomials~\cite{McClellanParksRabiner1973,Meinardus2012}.
+The purpose of the quantum signal processor is to transform the signal $\hat{H}$ into any desired target operator $f[\hat{H}]$.
+We present a systematic framework that furnishes the optimal complexity and a concrete procedure for almost any $f$ and show how an exact connection is made between query complexity and the theory of best function approximations with polynomials~\cite{McClellanParksRabiner1973,Meinardus1967}.

-Qubitization in Sec.~\ref{Sec:Qubitization} is the essential first step that makes this endeavor plausible, as evidenced by the highly structured behavior of the iterate $\hat{W}$ in Eq.~\ref{Eq:W_Block_form}, where for Hermitian $\hat{H}$, multiple applications elegantly generate Chebyshev polynomials $T_L[\hat{H}]$~\cite{childs2015quantum}.
+Qubitization in~\cref{Sec:Qubitization} is the essential first step that makes this endeavor plausible, as evidenced by the highly structured behavior of the iterate $\hat{W}$ in~\cref{Eq:W_Block_form}, where for Hermitian $\hat{H}$, multiple applications elegantly generate Chebyshev polynomials $T_L[\hat{H}]$~\cite{Childs2015LinearSystems}.
 To go further, additional control parameters on $\hat{W}$ are necessary, and in the following, we only consider Hermitian $\hat{H}$.
-Thus we introduce the \emph{phased iterate} with the same invariant subspace as $\hat{W}$:
+Thus we introduce the \emph{phased iterate} $\hat{W}_\phi$ with the same invariant subspace as $\hat{W}$, and parameterized by $\phi\in\mathbb{R}$.